gridstatus/gridstatus/CONTRIBUTING.md

 make lint-fix
 ```

-We use `pytest` for testing, so you can also run the test directly with the `pytest` command.
+We use `pytest` for testing, so you can also run the test directly with the `pytest` command from within the `poetry shell`.

 ## Adding Documentation and Examples